KieranK07/kierank07.github.io/README.md

 ### Our Bot

-At the moment, our bot is just a wheel base, but once we finish it, we'll show it of here!
+At the moment, our bot is just a wheel base, but once we finish it, we'll show it off here!

 ### Support or Contact